tom-weiland/better-repairing-mod/README.md

 **1. Mending no longer repairs gear using xp.**

-Minecraft's default Mending behaviour is incredibly overpowered and has many downsides:
+Minecraft's Mending behaviour is incredibly overpowered and has many downsides:
  - It makes the anvil repair system entirely obsolete.
 This is in fact the primary reason for its existence—to circumvent the anvil's bad repair mechanics.
  - It makes diamonds nearly worthless once you've got a full set of gear, and as a result there is almost zero reason to go mining after that point...in a game called MINEcraft.
  - The most consistent way of acquiring it involves mindlessly placing a lectern next to a villager (whom you've probably enslaved and locked in a small box/hole) over and over and over and over again until you finally get lucky.
 Boooooring!
 And *SO* tedious 🥱